- When are the examinations taken?

 Where can I get the Question paper from?

-The Question Paper will be available from the School Support Hub and, if you have made an estimated entry, the DFD (Digital File Despatch).
+The question paper will be available from the School Support Hub and, if you have made final entries, on Digital File Despatch (DFD).

 When can I get the Question paper?

-The QP will only be available in an electronic form and will be available to download from the School Support Hub on 1 January for the May/June series, 1 July for the October/November series.
+The Question Paper will only be available in an electronic form and will be available to download from the School Support Hub on 1 January for the May/June series, 1 July for the October/November series.

 How long do students have to prepare?